tonypeng1/llamaindex/README_GUIDE.md

 | Precision (entity queries) | 60% | 85-95% |
 | Retrieval time | 1.2s | 0.8s |
 | Irrelevant results | 40% | 5-15% |

+**Note:** Entity filtering only affects the **vector retriever**.
+The BM25 retriever always operates on the full docstore without entity filtering, ensuring you don't miss keyword-relevant results even if they don't contain the specific entities.

 ### Adding New Entities